bharadx07/techtoday/README.md

 ## About

 #### TechToday was Created by Bharadwaj Duggaraju as a Side Project: It is a  Hub for News and Jobs, in a clean UI.
+As of 2022, we have 100+ users, which is amazing!

 ## Attributions & Sources